gbtb/nix-stable-diffusion/README.md

 ## InvokeAI
 1. Clone repo
 1. Run `nix run .#invokeai.{default,amd,nvidia} -- --web --root_dir "folder for configs and models"`, wait for package to build
-    1. `.#invokeai.default` builds package which overrides bare minimum required for SD to run
+    1. `.#invokeai.default` builds package with default torch-bin that has CUDA-support by default
     1. `.#invokeai.amd` builds package which overrides torch packages with ROCM-enabled bin versions
-    1. `.#invokeai.nvidia` builds package with overlay explicitly setting `cudaSupport = true` for torch
 1. Weights download
     1. **Built-in CLI way.** Upon first launch InvokeAI will check its default config dir (~/invokeai) and suggest you to run build-in TUI startup configuration script that help you to download default models or supply existing ones to InvokeAI.
 Follow the instructions and finish configuration.
 Note: you can also pass option `--root_dir` to pick another location for configs/models installation.
 More fine-grained directory setup options also available - run `nix run .#invokeai -- --help` for more info.
     2. **Build-in GUI way.** Recent version of InvokeAI added GUI for model managing.
 See upstream [docs](https://invoke-ai.github.io/InvokeAI/installation/050_INSTALLING_MODELS/#installation-via-the-webui) on that matter.